 It takes place during the day in the streets of the historic centre and then moves at night to the fairgrounds where people continue to party until dawn.

-After two years without being held due to the pandemic, the Malaga Fair 2022 officially begins with fireworks at midnight on Friday 12th to Saturday 13th August.
+The Malaga Fair 2023 officially begins with fireworks at midnight on Friday 11th to Saturday 12th August.

 It is always a very intense week during which the city celebrates the most important festival of the summer.
 In fact, it is together with the Seville fair the most important fair in Andalusia which attracts more than one million visitors every year.